WICED – Womens International Centre for Economic Development

 Client Train 2000 Ltd and Liverpool City Council

-Sutcliffe were appointed to design a flagship initiative Women’s International Centre for Economic Development WICED.
-The vision of WICED was to create the conditions and infrastructure for Liverpool to become the key player for women’s enterprise and economic development.
+Sutcliffe was appointed to design a flagship initiative Women’s International Centre for Economic Development WICED.
+The vision was to create the conditions and infrastructure for Liverpool to become a key player for women’s enterprise and economic development.

 The iconic building was built in line with BREEAM ‘Excellent’ standards and is naturally ventilated, with common heating and cooling via air source heat pumps.
 All the lighting is controlled via absence detection and daylight dimming to reduce energy consumption and carbon output